 While many ABC transporter knockout combinations affected drug resistance in a highly non-linear manner, they nevertheless suggested a relatively straightforward schematic of ABC transporter function.
-That is, many of the multi-knockout phenotypes and complex genetic interaction patterns seemed consistent with a combination of compensatory activation between ABC transporters, combined with their potential to impart drug resistance redundantly.
-To test the explanatory power of this schematic, and to determine which compensatory activation and drug efflux relationships were supported by the data in a rigorous manner, we defined a system model of ABC transporters which captures these relationship (Methods, Fig XX).
-This system model was expressed as a constrained two-layer neural network, where the first layer is a set of negative weights connecting the ABC transporters to each other to model compensatory activation (i.e. ‘inhibition’ between transporters), and the second layer is a set of positive weights connecting each ABC transporter to each compound to model drug clearance.
-Notably, this model constrains the compensatory activation relationships to be fixed between compounds, varying only the clearance relationships between environments.
+That is, many of the multi-knockout phenotypes and complex genetic interaction patterns were consistent with a combination of compensatory activation between ABC transporters, combined with their potential to impart drug resistance redundantly.
+To test the explanatory power of this schematic, and to determine which compensatory activation and drug efflux relationships were supported by the data in a rigorous manner, we defined a system model of ABC transporters which captures these relationships (Methods, Fig XX).
+This system model was expressed as a constrained two-layer neural network, where the first layer consists of a set of negative weights connecting the ABC transporters to each other to model compensatory activation (i.e. ‘inhibition’ between transporters), and the second layer is a set of positive weights connecting each ABC transporter to each compound to model drug clearance.
+Notably, this model constrains the compensatory activation relationships to be fixed across the compounds tested, and varies only the clearance relationships between environments.
 The training procedure parameterizes this model by finding a set of weights which best predicts the phenotypes observed in our data (i.e. minimizes squared error), when the corresponding genotype is encoded as the set of transporters (‘neurons’) which are present in this network.
 The network is furthermore regularized to avoid the addition of non-predictive parameters (e.g. proposing the compensatory activation of a transporter which does not efflux any drugs), and each remaining non-zero weight is afterwards tested for statistical significance (Methods).

-This system model could be fit to achieve high overall correlation with the observed phenotypes (r = 0.96, Fig. 4C).
+This non-linear system model could be fit to achieve high overall correlation with the observed phenotypes (r = 0.96, Fig. 4C).
 This was also true when the model was trained on one population and tested on another (r = 0.95, Fig XX).
-Ultimately, training on either population separately resulted in strong agreement in model parameter weights (r = 0.99, Fig XX).
+Ultimately, training on either population separately resulted in strong agreement in parameterization (r = 0.99, Fig XX).
 The fit parameters recapitulated the hypothesized compensatory activation of PDR5 by knockout of snq2∆, yor1∆, ybt1∆, and ycf1∆ (Fig. 4B).
 The hypothesized redundant efflux of mitoxantrone by Pdr5, Snq2, Yor1, and Ybt1 was also supported (Fig. 4B), and furthermore the varying weights between these transporters (Fig. 4B, Data XX) suggest a differential mitoxantrone clearance ability.
 For example, Snq2 is modelled as having the most clearance capability, and this is reflected in the fitness landscapes - pdr5∆ybt1∆yor1∆ is similarly as resistant as the wildtype, whereas triple knockouts involving snq2∆ and two of these three genes show considerable growth defects (Fig XX).
-The model also pointed to differential inhibitory effects between transporters – for example Snq2 is predicted to receive a much greater inhibitory effect from PDR5 than from YOR1 (Fig XX).
+The model also pointed to differential inhibitory effects between transporters – for example, Snq2 is predicted to receive a much greater inhibitory effect from PDR5 than from YOR1 (Fig XX).
 This is evident, for example, in the benomyl phenotypes, as pdr5∆ leads to a clearer resistance effect than yor1∆ (Fig XX).